 The Hidden Risk for Skiers and Snowboarders

-Most of us remember to wear eye protection and sunscreen in the summer, but we probably don't think about it as much during the winter months, even though studies show that sun exposure — regardless of season — may increase the risk of developing cataracts, age-related macular degeneration (AMD) and growths on the eye, including cancer.
+Most of us remember to wear eye protection and sunscreen in the summer, but we probably don't think about it as much during the winter months, even though studies show that sun exposure — regardless of season — may increase the risk of developing cataracts, age-related macular degeneration (AMD), snow blindness and growths on the eye, including cancer.

 Do you take the necessary precautions before you enjoy beautiful winter days?
 If you're like most people, you probably don't do so consistently.